On fixed gain recursive estimators with discontinuity in the parameters: Examples

 noting that the conditional density of $X_0$ with respect to $\mathcal{F}_{-k}$ is $x\to f_k\left(x-\sum_{j=k}^{\infty}a_j\varepsilon_{-j}\right)$ and this is bounded by $\tilde{K}$, using Lemma \ref{tak}.
 Since \eqref{hora} is independent of $\vartheta$, a similar estimate guarantees that

-It follows that the second and fourth terms on the right-hand side of \eqref{buksza} are both $\leq C_{14} k^{(-\beta+1)}$ with some $C_{14}>0$.
-As $\beta>2$, the infinite sum of these terms is finite, too, finishing the proof of the present lemma. \end{proof}
+Note that the upper estimates obtained so far do not depend on $\vartheta$.
+It follows that, even taking supremum in $\vartheta\in D$, the expectations of the second and fourth terms on the right-hand side of \eqref{buksza} are both $\leq C_{14} k^{(-\beta+1/2)}$ with some $C_{14}>0$.
+As $\beta>3/2$, the infinite sum of these terms is finite, too, finishing the proof of the present lemma. \end{proof}

 \begin{assumption} Let $f$ satisfy

 with some $\widehat{C},\widehat{\delta}>0$ \end{assumption}

 \begin{assumption} Let